US Cash Products-Harbor gasoline up on tightening supply

 "Cash RBOB in the Harbor has been very strong again," a Harbor trader said, "Refineries are closing for turnarounds or for good."

-Both refineries, as well as Sunoco's 335,000 bpd Philadelphia plant, are targeted to be sold or shuttered.
+Both refineries, as well as Sunoco's 335,000 bpd Philadelphia plant, are targeted to either be sold or shuttered by the companies.

-In the Midwest, Chicago gasoline differentials fell Wednesday as a new cycle started trading following the restart of a crude line that supplies a regional refinery.
+In the Midwest, Chicago ultra-low sulfur diesel differentials reversed gains on Wednesday as a new cycle started trading following the restart of a crude line that supplies a regional refi 536870913 1852142201

-Newly prompt Chicago gasoline slipped 2.00 cents a gallon to trade at 4.50 cents over the November RBOB gasoline contract on the New York Mercantile Exchange, after briefly gaining ground earlier in2 the day.

 Enbridge Inc (ENB.TO) restarted the Oklahoma-to-Illinois